blynkkk/docs/blynk.edgent/supported-boards.md

   * Adafruit FONA \(Mini Cellular GSM Breakout\)
   * Adafruit FONA 800/808 Shield

+**Note:** traffic optimization is usually required for cellular connections.
+Using realtime streaming protocols like Blynk or MQTT has benefits of interactive device updates, but it also requires device to stay always connected, which significantly increases the traffic.
+Blynk recommends using [HTTPS (batch) API](../blynk.cloud/https-api-overview) for reporting telemetry and fetching DataStream values periodically in such scenarios.
+It will also help saving battery.

 ### Made by Community <a id="supported-hardware-made-by-community"></a>

 * [Marvell® EZ-Connect™ MW300/MW302](https://github.com/vshymanskyy/blynk-library-ez-connect)